 The test track meets FIA specification, but is not formally FIA approved, as it is used for testing purposes only.

-In use 6 days a week (Sundays are precluded due to noise restrictions), the track is used for testing by Lotus Engineering, Lotus Motorsport and the press, for driver training by Lotus Driving Academy and private events.
+In use 6 days a week (Sundays are precluded due to noise restrictions), the track is used for testing by Lotus and the press.

 The track was officially re-opened on 21 June 2011 at an historic event where both current and historic Lotus cars were driven around the new track by Nigel Mansell, Jean Alesi, Vitaly Petrov, Bruno Senna, Greg and Leo Mansell, Johnny Mowlem and others as the Chapman family, members of staff, the press, Lotus dealers and VIP's watched on.